 On campus housing

-In summer 2020, Kronshage Hall will be completely reserved for students taking classes for academic credit.
-It will be available to SEASSI participants for summer on a first come, first served basis through the University Residence Halls.
-Room rates range from $1155 to $1375.
+In summer 2023, Kronshage Hall, Humphrey Hall, and Jorns Hall will be completely reserved for students taking classes for academic credit.
+On-campus housing will be available to SEASSI participants for summer on a first come, first served basis through the University Residence Halls.
+The double room rate is $1485 for the 8-week session; most students will be assigned to double rooms as single rooms will be very limited for Summer 2023.
 More information and an application form can be downloaded at the University Residence Halls website.
 Housing contracts are offered based on date of application.
 Dining Service is not provided as each hall is equipped with a shared kitchen facility that students are able to use.
 Residents must bring their own cooking utensils, dishes, and silverware.
 Cash dining options are available at a variety of locations on campus when dining facilities are open.

 Privately Owned Dormitory Rooms

 Private residence halls are residence hall (dormitory) living arrangements that are owned and operated by the private sector.
 Application procedures and lease agreements are solely the responsibility of the student renter, not the University.
 Many include a meal plan.
 For information on Private Residence Halls in Madison, write or call the halls directly.
 Applications are not available through the mail from the SEASSI Office or the UW-Madison Campus and Visitor Relations office.
 Below is a list of some of the most popular private dorms in Madison as well as a link to a map showing you their locations.
 Click on the name of the dorms you may be interested in to find out more information.